 These symptoms are cues that there is something to fear or maybe a potential threat.
 Our natural stress response is built for this reason, but in anxiety disorders, this response is put into overdrive and can do more harm than good.

-Anxiety Attacks
+What are Anxiety Attacks ?

 An anxiety attack is a feeling of overpowering dread, worry, distress, or fear and slowly builds up.
 It can intensify during or before stressful events.